acierto/type-system-explorer/README.md

 # install dependencies
 yarn

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:2222
-yarn run dev

-# build for production with minification
-yarn run build
+gulp

 ```